promptfoo/promptfoo-docs/docs/guides/evaluate-replicate-lifeboat.md

 ## What's next

-In the very basic example above, GPT 3.5 outperformed Llama2-70b by 75% to 62.5%.
+In the very basic example above, GPT 3.5 outperformed Llama2-70b by 75% to 62.5%, and was also a bit faster on average.
 For example, Llama2 hallucinated the weather in New York.

 After customizing your own evaluation, review the results to determine which model performs best for your specific use cases.
 Benchmarks are highly contextual, so using your _own_ dataset is important.